zahias/scholarsite/a2_deployment/DEPLOYMENT_README.txt

 - If app doesn't start: Check environment variables are set correctly
 - If database errors: Verify DATABASE_URL and run migrations again
 - If 404 errors: Ensure Startup File is set to dist/index.js
+- If contact form doesn't send emails:
+  * Check SMTP_PASSWORD is set in environment variables
+  * Verify info@scholar.name email account exists in cPanel
+  * Check email_debug.log file in app directory for detailed error messages
+  * Try changing SMTP_HOST to "localhost" or your mail server hostname
+  * Verify SMTP_PORT matches your server configuration (465 for SSL, 587 for TLS)